theoriginalison/readme-generator/README.md

   Make sure you run 'npm install' for inquirer.

   ## Usage
   Upon initialization, answer the prompts.
+This will create a README.md file in the ./utils folder.

   ## Screeshot
   ![Screenshot of terminal asking prompts](a)